Many college grads from the Great Recession are still trying to catch up

 Rubin, who studied political theory, had planned to go right into law school after graduation.
 But he nixed that idea after seeing those entering the field struggling to land positions.

 Instead, he returned home to Ann Arbor, Michigan, and took a temporary research job at a nursing home liability insurance firm.
-He secured a full-time spot, only to be laid off a few months later when the company ran into financial trouble.
+He secured a full-time spot, only to be laid off a few months later when the company looked to tighten its bottom line.
 Rubin then spent two years in customer training and support at a business that sells software that helps golfers improve their game.

 Both those jobs paid only about $24,000 annually -- half what he expected to earn.
 At times, he was forced to ask his parents for money or to take out payday loans to get by.